Kingplayzfooty/WHSTechNotes/journal.md

 technology was the life support system, which provided oxygen, water, and waste management for the crew.
 Yet, the mission had challenges too, such as problems with the onboard systems like the toilet.
 Also, there was a communication blackout when the spacecraft passed behind the Moon, showing contact with Earth isnt always possible.
 These challenges are important becasue they help engineers learn from mistakes and problems that will ultimately improve systems for longer missions.
+I used AI to assist me with this journal.

 # April 20, 2026